CHT2520/js-build-tools/README.md

 ## What About Tailwind?

-Previously we used NPM to install and run TailwindCSS.
+Previously we used NPM to install and run Tailwind.
 We can also run Tailwind using Vite.
-We then have a single build process that handles CSS and JavaScript related tasks for us.
+We will then have a single build process that handles both CSS and JavaScript related tasks for us.

 - Stop the Vite server
 - In the shell/terminal enter the following to install Tailwind